Planning a trip to Pittsburgh? Put the beautiful Phipps Conservatory on your bucket list or itinerary.

 In addition to the permanent displays, Phipps has temporary exhibits celebrating each season.
 This makes Phipps a great place for repeat visits.

-You enter the crystal palace and are greeted by a gorgeous pendant glass chandelier, Goldenrod, Teal and Citron, in the lobby.
+Ona visit to Phipps Conservatory, you enter through a beautiful lobby in the crystal palace.
+You’re greeted by a gorgeous pendant glass chandelier, Goldenrod, Teal and Citron, in the lobby.
 It was crafted by renowned Seattle glass artist Dale Chihuly.

 In fact, there quite a few of his pieces in the museum, beautifully tucked among the plants.
 They almost seem alive with their sinuous lines.
 The forms and colors of the glass imitate, and blissfully coexist, with the plant growth.